CliCli-Editor/lualib/README.md

 * Hold down the space or click the avatar to focus the lens on this unit

 Enabling method：
-* Add 'require "y3.demo.UI" into Lua code"`
+* Add 'require "clicli.demo.UI" into Lua code"`
 * In the editor click 'Menu Bar' -> 'Plugins' ->' Plugins Mall ', search for 'LuaLib', install 'LuaLib Example - Interface' (Art resources）

 ## Defense plan